hakyimlab/scPrediXcan/README.md

 --pvalue_column P \
 --output_file results/test.csv
 ```

 This should take less than a minute on a 3GHZ computer.
-For the full specification of command line parameters, you can check the [wiki](https://github.com/hakyimlab/MetaXcan/wiki/MetaXcan's-Command-Line-Reference).
+For the full specification of command line parameters, you can check the [wiki](https://github.com/hakyimlab/MetaXcan/wiki/MetaXcan's-Command-Line-Reference) and the [turtorial](https://github.com/hakyimlab/MetaXcan/wiki/S-PrediXcan-Command-Line-Tutorial).

-The example command parameters mean:

-* `--model_db_path` Path to tissue transriptome model
-* `--covariance` Path to file containing covariance information.
-This covariance should have information related to the tissue transcriptome model.
-* `--gwas_folder` Folder containing GWAS summary statistics data.
-* `--gwas_file_pattern` This option allows the program to select which files from the input to use based on their name.
-...This allows to ignore several support files that might be generated at your GWAS analysis, such as plink logs.
-* `--snp_column` Argument with the name of the column containing the RSIDs.
-* `--effect_allele_column` Argument with the name of the column containing the effect allele (i.e. the one being regressed on).
-* `--non_effect_allele_column` Argument with the name of the column containing the non effect allele.
-* `--beta_column` Tells the program the name of a column containing -phenotype beta data for each SNP- in the input GWAS files.
-* `--pvalue_column` Tells the program the name of a column containing -PValue for each SNP- in the input GWAS files.
-* `--output_file` Path where results will be saved to.

 The output csv file is the TWAS result, and the detailed descriptions of each column are [here](https://github.com/hakyimlab/MetaXcan/wiki/S-PrediXcan-Command-Line-Tutorial)